-Introduction
+1. Introduction

-One of the interesting challenges in text categorization is sentiment analysis, a study that analyzes the subjective information of specific object [1].
-Sentiment analysis can be applied on various level: document level, sentence level, and feature level.
+One notable challenge in text categorization is sentiment analysis, a process that analyzes the subjective information of specific objects [1].
+Sentiment analysis can be applied at various levels, that is, the document level, sentence level, and feature level.

-Sentiment-based categorization in the movie review is a document-level sentiment analysis.
-It treats the review as a set of independent words by ignoring the sequence of words on a text.
-Every single unique word and phrase can be used as the document features.
-As a result, it constructs massive numbers of features.
-In addition, it also slows down the process and makes the classification task bias
+Sentiment-based categorization in movie reviews involves document-level sentiment analysis.
+This method treats a review as a set of independent words by ignoring the sequence of words in the text.
+Every unique word and phrase can be used as a document feature.
+As a result, this type of sentiment analysis constructs a massive number of features.
+This abundance of features slows down the process and can introduce bias in the classification task [2].
+However, not all features are necessary; most features are irrelevant to the class label.
+Thus, a good feature for classification is one that has high relevance to the output class.

-[2].

-Actually, not all features are necessary.
-Most of the features are irrelevant to the class label.
-On the other hand, a good feature for classification is the one that has maximum relevance with the output class.

-As feature selection in sentiment analysis is a crucial part, in this paper, we proposed an information gain based feature selection.
-In addition, we also proposed classification schemes based on the dictionary that is constructed by selected features.
+As feature selection is a crucial component of sentiment analysis, in this paper, we propose an information gain (IG)-based feature selection method.
+In addition, we propose classification schemes based on the dictionary that is constructed by the selected features.

-Previous Work

 There are two common approaches to sentiment analysis: machine learning methods and knowledge-based methods.
-Cambria [3] suggested the combination of both methods: using machine learning to provide the limitations of the sentiment knowledge.
-On theother hand,it cannot be applied in movie review.
-The sentiment knowledge such as SenticNet is highly dependent on domain and context.
-For example, “funny” means positive for comedy but negative for horror movie [4].
+Cambria [3] suggested a combination of both methods, using machine learning to provide the limitations of sentiment knowledge.
+However, this technique cannot be applied to movie reviews.
+Sentiment knowledge, such as that provided by SenticNet, is highly dependent on domain and context.
+For example, the word “funny” has a positive connotation for a comedy movie, but a negative connotation for a horror movie [4].

-Machine learning-based sentiment analysis on movie review initialized by Pang et al. [5].
-Their work performed 70%–80% accuracy while the human baselines sentiment analysis only reaches 70% accuracy.
-In 2014, Dos Santos and Gatti [6] used deep learning method for sentence-level sentiment analysis that reached 70%–85% accuracy.
-Words and characters are used as sentiment features.
-Unfortunately, the massive constructed features resulted in a long-time computation.
+Machine learning-based sentiment analysis of movie reviews was first performed by Pang et al. [5].
+Their work achieved 70–80% accuracy, while the human baseline sentiment analysis method only reached 70% accuracy at most.
+In 2014, Dos Santos and Gatti [6] used a deep learning method for sentence-level sentiment analysis, reaching 70–85% accuracy.
+Words and characters were used as sentiment features.
+Unfortunately, the massive number of constructed features resulted in a long computation time.

-In order to provide robust machine learning classification, a feature selection technique is required [7].
-Some researchers focus on reducing the number of features [8].
+To provide robust machine learning classification, a feature selection technique is required [7].
+Some researchers have focused on reducing the number of features [8].
 Manurung [9] proposed a feature selection scheme named feature-count (FC).
-FC selects 𝑛-top subfeatures with the highest frequency count.
-It only costs 𝑂(𝑛) to select the subfeatures.
-O then contrary, it may select a feature which has no relevance to the output class, since high occurrence does not indicate high relevance to the output class.
+FC selects the 𝑛-top subfeatures with the highest frequency count, an operation which has a time complexity of 𝑂(𝑛).
+However, this method may select a feature that has no relevance to the output class, since a high frequency of occurrence does not necessarily indicate high relevance to the output class.

-Nicholls and Song [8] research and OKeefe and Koprinska [10] research proposed similar idea to select features based on the difference between document frequency (DF) in class positive and DF in class negative.
-It was named Document Frequency Difference (DFD).
-DFD selects the feature that has the highest proportion between the positive DFnegative DF difference and the total number of documents.
-Their research may select feature which has high difference but less relevant to the output class.
+The works of Nicholls and Song [8] and OKeefe and Koprinska [10] proposed a similar idea to select features based on the difference between document frequency (DF) in class positive and DF in class negative.
+This method was named Document Frequency Difference (DFD).
+DFD selects the feature that has the highest proportion between the positive vs. negative DF difference and the total number of documents.
+This approach may select features that have high differences in DF but are less relevant to the output class.